Creating Modified Stave Notation in MuseScore

 Paper size and orientation

 Most of the elements in MuseScore can be moved manually.
-If you need to move a text, an accidental, an articulation, just select it and drag and drop it somewhere else.
+If you need to move an item of text, accidental, or articulation, just select it and drag-and-drop it somewhere else.
 You can limit the dragging horizontally if you press Ctrl and vertically if you press Shift.
 Non textual elements can also be nudged with the keyboard.
 Double click an element and use the arrow keys on the keyboard to nudge it by 1/10 of spatium.
 Ctrl + arrow will move an element by 1 spatium.
 And Alt + arrow will move it by 1/100 of spatium.
 For text elements, just select them and use the arrow keys.
 You can also use the Inspector.
-Select one or more element and in the Display → Inspector you can change Horizontal offset and Vertical offset to move elements horizontally and vertically respectively.
+Select one or more element and in the View → Inspector you can change X offset and Y offset to move elements horizontally and vertically respectively.

 Staff line thickness

 Some users may find the staff line too thin or too thick.
 It is easy to change the thickness of the staff lines.
-Go to Style → General → Measure and change the Staff line thickness.
-Note that the staff line width is expressed in spatium units.
-So increasing the spatium will increase the thickness of the staff lines proportionally.
+Go to Format → Style → Measure (UK English: Bar) and change the Staff line thickness.
+Note that the staff line width is expressed in spatium units, so increasing the spatium will increase the thickness of the staff lines proportionally.

 Increasing the thickness of the barline can make it easier to locate the measure boundaries.
-You can change the thickness of barline in Style → General → Barline → Barline thickness.
+You can change the thickness of barline in Format → Style → Barlines → Thin barline thickness.
 This dialog contains other parameters to consider.
-End barline thickness and End barline distance will respectively change the thickness of the thickest line and the distance between the thin and the thick lines for start repeat, end repeat and end barlines.
-Double barline thickness and Double barline distance will act only on the double barline sign, often used to separate sections in a piece.
+Thick barline thickness will change the thickest line in a start repeat, end repeat, or final barline, while Thick barline distance will change the distance between this line and the thinner one next to it.
+Double barline thickness and Double barline distance act only on the double barlines, which are often used to separate sections in a piece.

 Note stem thickness

-Note stem thickness can be changed in Style → General → Measure → Note stem thickness.
+The thickness of note stems can be changed in Format → Style → Notes → Stem thickness.

 Are duration dots clear enough?
 Experiment with moving them closer or further away from their note.
 Experiment with altering their size.
-MuseScore lets you change the dot size in Style → General → Note → Dot size.
-You can also modify the note to dot distance in Style → General → Note → Note Dot distance.
-And if the piece contains double dotted notes, you can change the distance between the two dots in Style → General → Note → Dot Dot distance.
+MuseScore lets you change the dot size in Format → Style → Notes → Dot size.
+You can also modify the distance between notes and their dots with Note Dot distance, and you can change the distance between the dots belonging to double-dotted or triple-dotted notes with Style → General → Note → Dot Dot distance.

 Slurs and Ties

 Are accidentals, particularly the difference between a natural and sharp sign, clear enough?
 Do they need to be moved closer to the note?
-You can change the distance between the accidental and the note for the whole score in Style → General → Note → Accidental Note distance.
-If you want to change it for one particular instance, just double click the accidental and use the Right and Left arrow keys to move it.
-Click somewhere else when you have done this.
-When several notes in a chord have accidentals you might want to change the distance between these accidentals, you can define it for the whole score in Style → General → Note → Accidental distance.
+You can change the distance between the accidental and the note for the whole score in Format → Style → Notes → Accidental to note distance.
+Use Accidental distance to change the distance between acidentals within a chord.
+If you want to change the position of one particular accidental, just double click on it and use the Right and Left arrow keys to move it.

 Could the lines be thicker?
 Could they fan more broadly?
 Where are they best placed?
 Note that the placement of hairpins varies considerably.
-Harpin appearance can be changed in Style → General → Hairpins, Ottava, Voltas.
+Harpin appearance can be changed in Format → Style → Hairpins.
 The default vertical position defines how close the hairpin will be from the staff.
-The hairpin lines will be drawn with Hairpin thickness and you can control how open the hairpins are with the Height parameter.
+The hairpin lines will be drawn with the given Line thickness and you can control how open the hairpins are with the Height parameter.
 If a hairpin spans several systems, MuseScore will automatically cut it at the end of the a system.
-The Height at line break parameter defines the height of the hairpin at a system break.
+The Continue height parameter defines the height of the hairpin at a system break.

 Consider lines used for first time and second time bars, dotted lines used for octave ossias, etc. Would it help to have these in thicker lines?
 Can you place them somewhere where they are easier to find?
 Might it help to have a short system to highlight them?
 Might it help to put them always at the end of a system.
-Volta and Ottava appearance can be controlled for the whole score in the same way than hairpin in Style → General → Hairpins, Ottava, Voltas.
+Volta and Ottava appearance can be controlled for the whole score in Format → Style → Ottavas and Format → Style → Voltas respectively.

 Text & Text style